Morrison I. Swift: Thought

 With his evolutionary approach to human development, Swift traced the ignorance and superstition of Christianity to the religion of the Old Testament, a product of the "Hebrew mentality."
 This line of thinking led to an anti-Semitic view of Jews as a threat to human and economic development.
 He wrote that Jewish immigration to the USA should be stopped; that Jews in the US be subjected to a birth quota, the punishment for exceeding the quota being sterilization.
 Jews should be made to identify themselves in all businesses and business transactions, including advertisements and shop signs.

 Along with these authoritarian measures, Swift came to believe in the necessity of a standing army as protection against those who would force the US into slavery.
 While he wrote against the imperialism of the Spanish–American War, he supported the US entry into the First World War.

-While his concern for the plight of the poor and unemployed and his condemnation of the social injustice prevalent in the late 19th century was moving and brilliant, his remedies to correct social ills were often contradictory and unrealistic.